MakeSchool-Tutorials/Make-Chat-Tutorial/P04-Sending-The-Message/content.md

 })
 ```

 Wow, what a lot of work.
-See if the page updates for each message.
+Reload your pages and see if the page updates for each message.

 # Great, we have users and chat!
 We're finished right?